 The fund's level of risk is low.
 Because the fund has less than 10 years of performance history, to calculate the level of risk, the manager uses a reference index similar to the fund's strategy.
-The manager uses the Bloomberg Barclays Global Aggregate Index

-(CAD Hedged) (the index's performance is hedged to the Canadian dollar, thereby minimizing currency risk between the U.S. dollar and the Canadian dollar) and the Bloomberg Barclays Global Aggregate Index (USD Hedged) for the U.S.\$-Series (the index's performance is hedged to the U.S. dollar, thereby minimizing currency risk between foreign currencies and the U.S. dollar).
+The manager uses the Bloomberg Barclays Global Aggregate Index (CAD Hedged) (the index's performance is hedged to the Canadian dollar, thereby minimizing currency risk between the U.S. dollar and the Canadian dollar) and the Bloomberg Barclays Global Aggregate Index (USD Hedged) for the U.S.\$-Series (the index's performance is hedged to the U.S. dollar, thereby minimizing currency risk between foreign currencies and the U.S. dollar).
 The Bloomberg Barclays Global Aggregate Index is a market capitalization-weighted index that is designed to measure the broad global markets for corporate, government, government agency, supranational, mortgage-backed and asset-backed fixed-income securities.
 For more information, see Investment risk classification methodology in the section Specific information about each NBI Fund described in this document.

-As at April 16, 2018, the NBI Non-Traditional Fixed Income Private Portfolio held 11.84% of the units of the NBI Global Tactical Bond Fund.
+As at April 20, 2020, the NBI Non-Traditional Fixed Income Private Portfolio held 12.40% of the units of the NBI Global Tactical Bond Fund, the NBI Balanced Portfolio held 14.38%, the NBI Conservative Portfolio held 17.95% and the NBI Moderate Portfolio held 13.47%.
 The fund may have to sell its investments at unfavourable prices to meet the redemption requests of this unitholder.